open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-mev.md

 **[Arbitrum](https://offchainlabs.com/)** offers a sophisticated solution to Ethereum's scalability issues by implementing Optimistic Rollups.
 Here’s an overview of how Arbitrum works and its benefits:

 - **Batching and Rollup Protocols**: By processing transactions off-chain and only using Ethereum to verify, Arbitrum reduces the load on the network, enabling lower fees and faster transactions.
+Learn more about [Arbitrum's scaling solution](https://www.license-token.com/wiki/arbitrum-scaling-solution).
 - **Security Through Validators and Fraud Proofs**: Enhanced security measures ensure the integrity of transactions off-chain.
+Explore [Arbitrum's security features](https://www.license-token.com/wiki/arbitrum-security).

 ### Challenges

 - **Decentralization and User Adoption**: Maintaining a decentralized validator network and convincing users to adopt Layer 2 solutions are significant hurdles Arbitrum must overcome.
+Discover more about [Arbitrum's challenges](https://www.license-token.com/wiki/arbitrum-challenges).

 ## Understanding Miner Extractable Value (MEV)

 MEV refers to the profit miners can make by altering the order or inclusion of transactions within blocks.
 This practice can have several negative effects:

 - **Security and Fairness Issues**: MEV can hamper the network's stability and create an uneven playing field.
 Solutions like [Flashbots](https://www.flashbots.net/) attempt to address these issues by offering private transaction routing.
+For a deeper dive, check out [MEV and its implications](https://www.license-token.com/wiki/arbitrum-and-mev).

 ## Potential Solutions to MEV Challenges

 Innovations such as fair ordering protocols, privacy-enhancing technologies, and Layer 2 solutions like Arbitrum are critical in mitigating the adverse effects of MEV.
+Learn about [privacy solutions on blockchain](https://www.license-token.com/wiki/arbitrum-and-privacy-solutions).

 ## The Interplay of Arbitrum, MEV, and Ethereum 2.0

 As Ethereum transitions to a Proof of Stake (PoS) system in Ethereum 2.0, the dynamics between Layer 2 solutions and MEV will be pivotal.
 Arbitrum’s ongoing development and adoption will be crucial in making Ethereum more scalable and accessible.
+Explore the [future of Ethereum with Arbitrum](https://www.license-token.com/wiki/arbitrum-future-updates).

 ### Further Reading